Nickchapman3773/Uranium-Fever/README.md

 	- You inadverently skipped the 4GB Patching process (running `FNVPatch.exe` in the `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` folder).
 - Ragdolls - Doesn't Ragdolls cause crashes?
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
+- Runtime Error - Why am i getting a runtime error when I try to launch Uranium Fever?
+	- It is likely that you launched MO2 prior to creating your Stock New Vegas folder.
+Run the Uranium Fever installer again, and it will autocorrect this.
+You do not have to repeat any Stock New Vegas steps.
 - Selecting Perks - I cannot select a perk.
 Why?
 	- By design, you can only select perks at even levels (2, 4, 6, etc..).
 Due to the functionality of Vegas Elysium, the perk menu **MUST** be shown every level, despite perks not always being available every level.
 - Size - Why is the installation requirement so large?